When Does the IRS Forgive Back Taxes? A Complete Guide

 Does the IRS Ever Forgive Back Taxes?

 Generally, the IRS has a window of 10 years from the assessment date to collect your tax balance.
-The Collection Statute Expiration Date (CSED) marks the end of the collection period when the IRS is no longer able to collect and effectively the tax gets forgiven.
+The Collection Statute Expiration Date (CSED) marks the end of the collection period when the IRS is no longer able to collect, and effectively, the tax gets forgiven.

 Some tax assessments that have their own CSEDs include: